DuroMax vs Cat

 Key Takeaways

-- DuroMax offers far more selection with 31 models versus Cat's 5.
+- DuroMax offers far more selection, with 31 models compared to Cat's 5.

 Top Model Matchups